Summary: Act 4: Scene 2

 Summary: Act 4: Scene 4

-As the battle rages across the field, Pistol takes a French prisoner.
+In scene 4, as the battle begins to rage across the field, Pistol takes a French prisoner.
 The scene is comic: Pistol, who cannot speak French, tries to communicate with the Frenchman, who cannot speak English.
 Fortunately, the boy is present.
 He speaks very good French and is able to translate, though the hotheaded Pistol makes communication difficult.
 The terrified soldier is convinced that Pistol is a nobleman and a ferocious fighter.

-The French soldier, who gives his name as Monsieur le Fer, says that he is from a respected house and family and that his relatives will give Pistol a rich ransom if Pistol will let him live.
+The French soldier, who gives his name as Monsieur le Fer, says that he is from a respected house and family and that his relatives will give Pistol a rich ransom if Pistol lets him live.
 Pistol is very interested in money and accepts this bargain, and the grateful Frenchman surrenders as a willing captive.
-As the boy follows them offstage, he complains about Pistol’s empty boasting, saying that Bardolph and Nim both had ten times as much real courage in them as Pistol.
-The boy reveals a surprising and unsettling fact: Nim, like Bardolph, has been hanged for stealing.
+As the boy follows them offstage, he complains about Pistol’s empty boasting, saying that Bardolph and Nym both had ten times the courage.
+The boy’s speech also reveals, for the first time, that Nym, like Bardolph, has been hanged for theft.

 Summary: Act 4: Scene 5

-The French camp is in disarray, and the French soldiers’ cries reveal that, against all expectations, the English have won the day.
+Scene 5 depicts the French camp in disarray, with the cries of.
+French soldiers revealing that, against all expectations, the English have won the day.
 The French troops have been routed and scattered.
 Astonished and dismayed, the French nobles bewail their great shame and contemplate suicide.
-But they decide that rather than surrender in shame and defeat, they will go down fighting and return to the field for one final attempt.
+But they decide that rather than surrender in shame and defeat, they will go down fighting, and so they return to the field for one final attempt.

 Read a translation of Act 4: Scene 5.

-The comic scene of Pistol’s capture of a Frenchman plays on language in much the same way that the earlier scene of Catherine’s English lesson does.
+Despite the seriousness of the battle, Shakespeare inserts a surprisingly comic scene.
+The humorous encounter between Pistol and his captive French soldier plays on language in much the same way that the earlier scene of Catherine’s English lesson did.
 Pistol’s misunderstandings of French, like Catherine’s of English, are amusing.
 He takes the soldier’s exclamation, “O Seigneur Dieu!” (“O Lord God!”), for a name and mistakes the words “bras” (“arm”) and “moi” (“me”) for “brass” and “moy” (a unit of measurement).
 Pistol must rely on the boy to translate for him, and, ironically, the boy shows himself to be better informed than the man he serves.

 In the jaws of defeat, the French noblemen at long last recognize the power of the English combatants.
 When they realize that their troops have been scattered and defeated, their first reaction is one of overwhelming shame.
-But the nobles show a hitherto unprecedented courage when they decide to return to the fight instead of surrendering, as they might, and giving themselves up to be ransomed.
+But the nobles show hitherto unprecedented courage when they decide to return to the fight instead of surrendering or giving themselves up to be ransomed.
 This last show of courage on the part of the French adds a welcome new dimension to Shakespeare’s characterization of different nationalities and prevents his portrayal of the French from becoming a one-dimensional mockery motivated only by patriotic loyalty to England.